joshureta/AWD-Seatwork-1-6-UJ-25/readme.md

 ✅ GWA Calculator – Computes the GWA based on user-inputted grades and units.
 ✅ Dynamic Input Fields – Users can add subjects dynamically.
 ✅ Clear Inputs – Reset all fields for a fresh calculation.
 ✅ Responsive Design – Optimized for different devices.
+✅ Students' Records Page – Stores and displays student records for future reference.

 ### 🔑 Key Components
 - Multipage website structure